zouhajar/FPGA-security/README.md

-# Projet FPGA : Chiffrement des Signaux ECG avec ASCON
+# FPGA Project: ECG Signal Encryption with ASCON

-## Présentation
+## Overview

-Ce projet met en place un système de chiffrement sécurisé pour des signaux ECG en exploitant un FPGA.
+This project implements a secure encryption system for ECG signals using an FPGA.
-Les trames ECG sont lues depuis un fichier CSV, transmises via UART à une carte FPGA où elles sont chiffrées avec l’algorithme **ASCON** (chiffrement léger et sécurisé).
-Elles sont ensuite renvoyées vers un script Python pour déchiffrement et visualisation.
+ECG frames are read from a CSV file, transmitted via UART to an FPGA board where they are encrypted with the **ASCON** algorithm (lightweight and secure).
+The encrypted data is then sent back to a Python script for decryption and visualization.

 ## Architecture

-* **FPGA (Pynq-Z2)** : implémentation de l’algorithme ASCON et FSM de pilotage
+* **FPGA (Pynq-Z2)**: ASCON algorithm implementation with control FSM
-* **UART FSM** : gestion de la communication série
+* **UART FSM**: manages serial communication
-* **Python** : récupération des signaux, déchiffrement et affichage des ECG
+* **Python**: signal acquisition, decryption, and ECG visualization

-## Étapes principales
+## Main Steps

-1. Programmation du FPGA avec le bitstream fourni (`FPGA_ASCON128/`).
+1. Program the FPGA with the provided bitstream (`FPGA_ASCON128/`).
-2. Connexion du module UART sur le port PMOD A et liaison USB avec l’ordinateur.
+2. Connect the UART module to the PMOD A port of the Pynq-Z2 board and link it to the PC via USB.
-3. Exécution du script `communication_fpga.py` (répertoire `communication_python/`) pour l’interface utilisateur.
+3. Run the script `communication_fpga.py` (in the `communication_python/` directory) to access the user interface.

-## Fonctionnalités
+## Features

-* Lecture des ECG depuis un fichier CSV
+* Read ECG signals from a CSV file
-* Transmission au FPGA pour chiffrement
+* Transmit signals to the FPGA for encryption
-* Réception et déchiffrement via Python
+* Receive and decrypt data via Python
-* Visualisation et comparaison des signaux avant/après chiffrement
+* Visualize and compare signals before and after encryption

-## Prérequis
+## Requirements

-* Carte FPGA **Pynq-Z2**
+* FPGA board **Pynq-Z2**
-* Logiciel **Vivado** pour la programmation
+* **Vivado** software for FPGA programming
-* Python 3 avec bibliothèques : `pyserial`, `matplotlib`, `pandas`
+* Python 3 with the following libraries: `pyserial`, `matplotlib`, `pandas`